unifi-utilities/unifios-utilities/cloudflared/README.md

 NOTE: If you have multiple WAN connections, update ALL of them to use 127.0.0.53 as the DNS server for the connection.

-Ths will result in the following being configured in files on your UDM-SE,
+This will result in the following being configured in files on your UDM-SE,

 ```bash
 root@UDM-SE:~# cat /etc/resolv.conf